isomerpages/nparks-lbtl/_about/About Lights by the Lake.md

 and more in this extraordinary celebration of culture, art, and community under the autumn moon!</p>
 <p>Lights by the Lake 2026 is organised by National Parks Board, with special
-thanks to our partners Arts Fission, DementiaSG, Kakee, Mediacorp, Ministry of Social and Family Development Families for Life, Music and Drama Company, Nanyang Inc, National Gallery Singapore, National Heritage Board, PAssion Wave, People's Association, Science Centre Singapore, Singapore Chinese Orchestra, South West Community Development Council, Sun Yat Sen Nanyang Memorial Hall, Taman Jurong C2E and Yuhua C2E.</p>
+thanks to our partners Arts Fission, Aux Media Group, DementiaSG, Kakee, Mediacorp, Ministry of Social and Family Development Families for Life, Music and Drama Company, Nanyang Inc, National Gallery Singapore, National Heritage Board, PAssion Wave, People's Association, Science Centre Singapore, Singapore Chinese Orchestra, South West Community Development Council, Sun Yat Sen Nanyang Memorial Hall, Taman Jurong C2E and Yuhua C2E.</p>
 <p>The Official Radio Station for Lights by the Lake 2026 is LOVE972.</p>
 <p>Jurong Lake Gardens is part of the National Arts Council's Arts and Culture
 Nodes Network.</p>